beefyfinance/beefy-docs/faq/products/vaults.md

 ## What risks do the vaults have?

-To date, there has never been a Beefy vault incident.
-This does however not mean that a vault is entirely risk free.
+Beefy vaults are audited, but this does not mean that a vault is entirely risk free.
 Below are some of the general vault risks:

 * Assets deposited into the vault have no risk of decreasing in quantity but can decrease in monetary value.
 * As with any smart contract, the ultimate risk is that an investor's funds can end up stolen or unable to be withdrawn.
 The team does take steps to quantify the security risks of smart contracts and only will interact with ones that meet a specific set of requirements after excessive testing to make sure the underlying platform does not contain so called 'rug-pull' functions.